Universal abundance fluctuations across microbial communities, tropical forests, and urban populations: Results

 The red lines in Fig.~\ref{fig:growth_dists} show the fit of the observed LFDs with the SLRM prediction, $P_{\mathrm{fluc}}$ (Eq.~\eqref{eq:p_fluc}).
-A separate fit is performed for each species/sector, allowing the inference of corresponding population parameters.
+A separate fit is performed for each \JOD{employment sector, microbial species, and forest niche}, allowing the inference of corresponding population parameters.
 Despite having only two free parameters, the SLRM is able to fit the observed fluctuations across these diverse systems.
 We compared the SLRM fit to fits by two other candidate distributions using the Akaike Information Criterion~\cite{parzen_information_1998}, as an additional test of the fit.
 The two candidate distributions (normal distribution and Laplace distribution) were chosen based on their success at fitting empirical fluctuations and alternative models~(see Methods and Ref.~\cite{ji_macroecological_2020,stanley_scaling_1996,lande_stochastic_2003}).
-The SLRM prediction outperformed the other candidate distributions in the majority of cases (see SI Fig.S2).
+The SLRM prediction outperformed the other candidate distributions in the majority of cases (\RV{see SI Fig.S2 and datasets 1,2,3}). \RV{We note that our forest analysis demonstrates the importance of the distinct niches, given that inferred timescales range from 400 to 1700 years, and are significantly different between shrubs and other categories~(see SI Sec.
+S7 and Fig.S13).}

-We then further quantified the fit, independent of comparisons with other models, by testing whether the observed data was likely to have been generated by the model.
-Specifically, for each fit and corresponding parameter estimates, we compared the likelihood of the observed data to the likelihood of 100 random samples of the same size as the data generated from the fitted distribution.
+We then further quantified the fits, independent of comparisons with other models, by testing whether the observed data was likely to have been generated by the model.
+Specifically, for each fit and corresponding parameter estimates, we compared the likelihood of the observed data to the likelihood of 100 random samples of the same size as the data generated from the fitted distribution. \JOD{This kind of `exact' statistical significance test follows a precedent from testing neutral ecological models and population genetics models~\cite{slatkin1994exact,etienne2007neutralsampling}}.
 If the likelihood of the observed data was smaller than the 95\% of the samples, we concluded that the data was unlikely to have been generated by the fitted distribution and rejected the fit.
 The percentile score in Fig.1I quantifies the percentage of random samples with a larger likelihood than the observed data.
 All fits had a percentile score $<$95\%, meaning that SLRM passes our goodness of fit test in all cases.
 Thus $P_{\mathrm{fluc}}$ serves as a reasonable null expectation for the distribution of population fluctuations.